Hounfor/OldtimerPack/README.md

 5) This is optional step, but it definitely won't hurt the installation.
 Open BT\Mods\ModTek folder and run modtekinjector.exe as administrator.
 6) Launch BT and have fun.
 Make sure no error messages appear in the main menu.

-Optional: Some 'mechs have shitty loadouts, design errors, and similar issues.
+Option 1: Some 'mechs have shitty loadouts, design errors, and similar issues.
 The original versions of Oldtimer Pack add these 'mechs exactly as they are.
 However, if you don't like the fact that Spectors have five free armor points, Hoplite's weaponry is boring bullshit, and Pillager, in your opinion, lacks Vectored Thrust Kits to be the real horror at your battlefield, then you can install the Better Mechs patch.
 Just open the BetterMechs folder with the appropriate version from the archive, copy the OldtimerPack folder from there and paste it into BT\Mods with OldtimerPack folder already installed, confirming the replacement of the files.
 Don't forget: Better Mechs and Oldtimer Pack versions must match, i.e. for example, DO NOT install the Oldtimer Pack version for Stock BEX and patch it from the CAC version or vice versa.

+Option 2: Now the mod includes a fix for the Catapults K2 and K3.
+Previously, these 'mechs used the default Catapult affinities, i.e. received a bonus to rocket weapons, although they couldn't use it.
+Now they will receive a bonus to energy weapons, but use a slightly different model from the CAB.
+If you want to use this fix, then copy the BEX_K2pult_fix folder from the archive into your Mods folder.
+Compatible with any version regardless of the presence of SAS-C.

 # List of 'Mechs and features:
 1) Archer ARC-2Rb